 Subsequent modifications could significantly alter the parenting time division.
 Usually, child custody modifications are based on emotional changes, like a residential parent’s controversial remarriage, or geographic relocations.
 Judges normally approve these modifications if they are in the best interests of the children.

 Good faith is an important element in a child custody case, especially a subsequent modification.
 If a parent files a custody case for personal reasons, many Cook County judges may promptly throw the matter out of court.

 Temporary hearings are an essential part of most initial determinations and a few subsequent modifications.
 At these hearings, judges typically make preliminary parenting time division determinations.
 Frequently, as is often the case, these temporary decisions become permanent, unless substantial evidence emerges that they are inappropriate.

 If this evidence is available, it usually comes from a social services investigation.
 If the matter is contested, most Cook County judges order such investigations.
 A social worker’s recommendation is based on an extensive study of the family and the surrounding circumstances.

 Illinois family law strongly favors agreements between the parties.
 So, if there is such an agreement, the judge almost always approves it.
 Out-of-court settlements like these reduce legal fees, increase civility, and give the parties more control over the outcome.

 Child custody decisions must be in the best interests of the children.
-For a free consultation with an experienced parenting time lawyer in Hoffman Estates, contact the Law Offices of Martin A. Delaney III, Ltd.
+For a free consultation with an experienced parenting time lawyer in Hoffman Estates, contact Andrea Heckman Law.